-There is a filing and search fee of \$1055 (as at October 2014) which must be paid to the Court when the documents are lodged.
-The Registrar of the Supreme Court has the power to waive the filing fee if financial hardship can be demonstrated.
-An application for waiver of the fee must be supported by a statutory declaration describing the circumstances of financial hardship.
+There is a filing and search fee of \$1350 (originating process filing fee \$1,319 + search fee \$31, as at February 2023) which must be paid to the Court when the documents are lodged.
+The Registrar of the Supreme Court has the power to waive the filing fee if financial hardship can be demonstrated.11 An application for waiver of the fee must be supported by a statutory declaration describing the circumstances of financial hardship.

 In addition to the filing fee, making an application for letters of administration may involve some other upfront costs that will need to be paid, such as the purchase of Certificates from the Northern Territory Office of the Registrar of Births, Deaths and Marriages.
-Applications for copies of certificates of death, birth and marriage can be made online, by facsimile or post (GPO Box 3021 Darwin NT 0801 or PO Box 8043 Alice Springs NT 0871) or in person at the offices in Darwin, Alice Springs or Tennant Creek.
+Applications for copies of certificates of death, birth and marriage can be made online, by post (GPO Box 3021 Darwin NT 0801 or PO Box 8043 Alice Springs NT 0871) or in person at the offices in Darwin, Alice Springs, Palmerston City, Katherine or Tennant Creek.